elmarquez/doc/NOTES.md

     - In most cases, we should terminate the command
     - Display error in red w an error code

-## Command Modules

-Add
-    - add DOI and URN values to records section

-Get
-    x download the example records
-    - need to demonstrate both publications and datasets
-    - need to distinguish types of things in records

 ## Planning